What is the

 at my home or using my laptop.

-how to put a Linux system and an emulator
+put a Linux system and a

-on a USB thumbdrive.
+hypervisor on a USB thumbdrive.

 That way, all I need is my thumbdrive and the use of